-Chapter 7 bankruptcy itself does not provide a way to catch up on overdue car payments.
-However, Chapter 7 bankruptcy can temporarily stave off the repossession of your car or free up other income that you can devote to your car payments.
+The problem is that Chapter 7 bankruptcy doesn't provide a way to catch up on overdue car payments the way that Chapter 13 does.
+However, Chapter 7 bankruptcy can stave off the repossession temporarily, which might give you time to make other arrangements.

-When you file for bankruptcy, the automatic stay goes into immediate effect.
-The automatic stay prevents almost all of your creditors from continuing with any collection actions, including repossessions or foreclosures.
-(To learn more, see How Bankruptcy Stops Your Creditors: The Automatic Stay.)
+If you are behind on your car payments and you file for Chapter 7 bankruptcy, your lender cannot legally repossess your vehicle.
+When you file for bankruptcy, the automatic stay goes into effect and prevents almost all of your creditors from continuing with any collection actions, including repossessions or foreclosures.

-If you are behind in your car payments and you file for Chapter 7 bankruptcy, your car note lender cannot legally repossess your vehicle.
-Once you file, immediately notify your lender so it stops all collection actions (the court will notify your lender of the bankruptcy, but it might take a few days or more).
+Once you file, you or your attorney should immediately notify your lender so it stops all collection actions (the court will notify your lender of the bankruptcy, but it might take a few days or more).

 The automatic stay is not absolute.
-Your car loan lender can ask the bankruptcy court to "lift" (remove) the stay as to the car loan.
+Your car lender can ask the bankruptcy court to "lift" (remove) the stay as to the car loan.
 If you are behind in your car payments and don't have a lot of equity in the car, the court will likely lift the stay.
 If that happens, the lender can continue with collection actions against you, including repossession of your vehicle.